 No inoculations are required for Estonia as health standards are very high throughout the country.
 Still, travellers here as anywhere should be up to date with tetanus, diphtheria and polio, which now come as an all-in-one vaccine (Revaxis) that lasts for ten years.
 Hepatitis A vaccine may be recommended for longer-stay travellers or those visiting more remote parts of the country.
 Depending on what you are doing you may also be advised to be protected against hepatitis B and rabies.

 Travellers planning to visit more rural parts of Estonia from late spring to autumn should take ample supplies of insect repellent, and are advised to take precautions against tick-borne encephalitis.
 Around 200 cases are reported each year.
-The worst-affected areas are Pärnumaa and Läanemaa (west), Ida-Virumaa (east), Saaremaa Island (west) and Polvamaa and Tartumaa (southeast).
+The worst-affected areas are Pärnumaa and Läãnemaa (west), Ida-Virumaa (east), Saaremaa Island (west) and Põlvamaa and Tartumaa (southeast).
 As the name suggests, this disease is spread by the bites of ticks that live in long grass and the branches of overhanging trees.
 Wearing hats, tucking long trousers into boots, and applying tick repellents can all help.
-Go as soon as possible to a doctor if you have been bitten by a tick (especially if you have not been vaccinated) as tick immunoglobulin may be needed for treatment.
-This is usually available in Estonia.
+It is important to check for ticks each time you have been for a long walk.
+This is more easily done by someone else.

 Walking plays a major part of any tour in Estonia.
 Both in the towns and in the countryside many sites can only be reached and appreciated in this way.
 Whilst roads are usually well maintained, pavements rarely are, so be constantly on the lookout for pot-holes, ill-fitting manhole covers and loose paving slabs or cobbles.
 In winter, falling or dripping icicles are a further hazard but the accompanying sunshine that usually gives rise to this provides ample compensation.
-Town streets are well lit at night, important in midwinter when there are only six to seven hours of daylight.
+Town streets are well lit at night, important in midwinter when there are only 6–7 hours of daylight.
 Crime is less of a problem than in many other European countries and is very rare outside Tallinn.